dillon-smith/Understanding-Spring/Spring-Framework.md

 Unfortunately we still have several drawbacks:
 1. Our ```MovieRepository``` still needs to know how to resolve its ```DataSource``` dependency.
 In this case it has to know to obtain the `DataSource` from the ```DataSourceManager``` class.
 2. This approach does not scale well.
 Applications frequently have lots of dependencies that need to be managed.
-The ```DataSourceManager``` class would grow into a huge unmaintainable mess of a class.
+Our code base would end up littered with similar `Manager` classes, or even one big `Application` class that manages all the dependencies.

 ## A Better Approach